Completed

 Datasets:

-• Updated climate projections for Ecuador.
+• Updated national climate projections and other relevant climate studies.

 • Backfilling, updating, and homogenization of official hydrometeorological data.